 In the heart of Savoie, the Vanoise massif borders the large Trois Vallées ski area: a magnificent natural alpine space.

-The French shore of Lake Geneva in VIDEOS and WEBCAMS
+The most beautiful villages on the French shore of Lake Geneva

 During a stay on the French shores of Lake Geneva, you can enjoy seaside activities at the same time as mountain activities.